 Courses

 Most courses are offered live online through Catalyst Art Lab, with occasional exceptions.
-These are recorded and available for 90 days.
-They repeat yearly.
-Two courses below are self-directed, recorded, and available without limit.

 -

-* NEW * Focus: ADD Mixed Media to Monotypes
+*NEW* Focus: Mixed Media Monotypes & Drawing

 -